 On the other side of the world, in China and India, incense came to be increasingly used in religious ceremonies by 2000 BCE.
-Priests and monks used incense to help them in their meditations, purification ceremonies, and other religious rituals.
+Priests and monks begun using it to aid in their meditations, purification ceremonies, and other religious rituals.

 Finally, the New World – the modern-day United States, Canada, and Mexico – also have traditions of burning aromatic plant matter for spiritual and ceremonial purposes, even though it is rarely referred to as incense specifically.
 Shamans and medicine men burned plants such as sage and sweet grass to purify and grant protection to people, places, and objects.